Stepfather II: Box office

 Stepfather II was originally intended to be released direct to video; however, the producers were impressed enough with the sequel that it was released into theaters.
 The film was given a limited release theatrically in the United States by Millimeter Films on November 3, 1989.
 It grossed $1,519,796 domestically at the box office.

 Critical response

-The film received mostly negative reviews, with a 0% approval rating from Rotten Tomatoes and an average rating of 3.68/10 based on 5 reviews.
+The film received mostly negative reviews, with a 14% approval rating from Rotten Tomatoes and an average rating of 4.40/10 based on 7 reviews.
 Variety stated "this dull sequel reduces the intriguing premise of the original Stepfather to the level of an inconsequential, tongue-in-cheek slasher film".
 Richard Harrington of The Washington Post wrote that the film was cliche-ridden and lacked the reality-rooted horror that made the original film effective, finishing his review by stating "Stepfather 2 is just slick marketing trying to capitalize on unsettling art - and failing badly, at that".

+Sequel

+A sequel titled Stepfather III, was released in 1992.